-WHEREAS, any future extensions with Federal involvement would undergo a separate independent review under the National Environmental Policy Act and Section 106 of the NHPA, and any such review will be guided by the approaches to treatment of historic properties included in this PA; and
+WHEREAS, any future extensions of the Project with federal involvement would undergo a separate independent review under the National Environmental Policy Act and Section 106 of the NHPA, and any such review will be guided by the approaches to treatment of historic properties included in this PA; and

-WHEREAS, unless defined differently in this PA, all terms are used in accordance with 36 CFR 800.16; and
+WHEREAS, unless defined differently in this PA, all terms are used in accordance with 36 C.F.R. § 800.16; and

-NOW, THEREFORE, FTA, ACHP and the Hawai'i State Historic Preservation Officer agree that the undertaking shall be implemented in accordance with the following stipulations in order to take into account the adverse effect of the undertaking on historic properties.
+NOW, THEREFORE, FTA, ACHP, the Hawai'i SHPO and the U.S. Navy agree that the undertaking shall be implemented in accordance with the following stipulations in order to take into account the adverse effect of the undertaking on historic properties.